Editorial by Industrial Quick Search

 Nickel Extrusion

-This is the least common method used for nickel forming.
-It involved melting the nickel by subjecting it to very high temperatures and then shaping it by forcing the nickel through a die.
-This results in the formation of nickel sheets, bars, rods and tubing.
+This less common method for shaping nickel involves melting it at high temperatures and forming it by pushing molten nickel through a die, creating sheets, bars, rods, and tubing.

 Extruded Nickel